-Industry has recommended that the current measurement of activity be retained (attribute each activity to the state where the financial institution primarily performs that function) rather than creating a new costly system that will not change the result but will be difficult to implement and to audit.
+Industry has recommended that the current measurement of activity be retained rather than creating a new costly system that will not change the result but will be difficult to implement and to audit.
 See industry documents dated Nov.
 24, 2010, Jan.
 2011, Mar.
 15, 2011, Apr.
 26, 2011 and Jul.
 11, 2011 setting forth the reasons for this recommendation and draft amended property factor language.

-➤ How to weight each of the SINAA factors (equal weight individual factors, self-weight by lumping dollar costs of each activity all into one big factor, etc.)?
+How to weight each of the SINAA factors (equal weight individual factors, self-weight by lumping dollar costs of each activity all into one big factor, etc.)?

-Industry has recommended sourcing to the location where the greatest number of the SINAA functions are performed, consistent with how they have interpreted the current provision since it was adopted in 1994 and have reiterated on numerous working group calls as well as in industry documents dated Mar.
+Industry has recommended retaining the equal weighting that has been in place since the provision was adopted in 1994, which was reiterated on numerous working group calls as well as in industry documents dated Mar.
 15, 2011, Apr.
 26, 2011, Jun.
 23, 2011 and Jul.
-11, 2011, without receiving interpretations to the contrary.
+11, 2011